 Since then, Riess, who is an Associate Clinical Professor of Psychiatry at Harvard Medical School and Director of Empathy and Relational Science Research Program in the Department of Psychiatry at MGH, has dedicated her career to the study and teaching of empathy.
 After authoring two significant studies and many articles on the subject, she co-founded Empathetics, an organization that provides empathy and interpersonal skills training to the healthcare community.

-To bring this important content to PAs, AAPA has partnered with Empathetics to offer four of its online courses: Introduction to the Neuroscience and Practice of Empathy, Managing Difficult Medical Interactions, Delivering Bad News, and Informed Consent and the Pre-Operative Conversation.
+To bring this important content to PAs, AAPA has partnered with Empathetics to offer four of its online courses: Enhancing Empathy in Healthcare, Managing Difficult Medical Interactions, Communicating Bad News, and Informed Consent and the Pre-Operative Conversation.
 When clinicians practice the skills taught in these courses, errors are reduced because patients who trust their clinicians are more likely to be honest with them, and patients are more likely to adhere to their treatment recommendations, which leads to better outcomes.

 “Everything rides on whether you have a good connection with patients and whether the patients find you to be a caring clinician whom they can trust,” Riess says.
 “Empathy creates solid relationships.”